 The Basin Bridge will best meet the needs of all modes of transport, both now and in the future.
-Options for the project have always proceeded on the basis that Buckle Street could be put underground should funding become available, the bridge design will integrate well with the Buckle Street Underpass at Memorial Park.
+Options for the project have always proceeded on the basis that Buckle Street could be put underground should funding become available, the bridge design will integrate well with the National War Memorial Park and Underpass.

 The Tunnel to Tunnel ("T2T") project

 At present, Wellington experiences significant congestion, delays and variable travel times on the roads between the Terrace Tunnel to the north and the Mt Victoria Tunnel to the south.
 Individual projects to address these issues have been in the works for several years, however the NZTA now has the opportunity to bring all this work under one umbrella: the Tunnel to Tunnel improvement project (or "T2T").